Board game café: History

 Board game cafés seem to have begun in South Korea; in 2004, Seoul had 130 board game cafés.
 This was followed by many other large cities in East Asia, and by 2012 there were estimated to be more than 200 cafés in Beijing.
 Many of these cafés offered 24 hours of gaming, instructions from staff and free drinks for around 30 yuan.

 While it was not the first board game café in North America, Snakes and Lattes in Toronto, established in 2010, is often credited with proliferating the idea of board game cafés to various entrepreneurs in the city and the western world.
 These include Draughts in London, Thirsty Meeples in Oxford, the Tabletop Board Game Café in Cleveland, Loot & XP in Oklahoma, Small Print on Prince Edward Island, and Bonus Round Games in Chicago.
 Snakes and Lattes' business model was replicated in many of these cafés.
 In 2016, over 5,000 board game cafés opened in the U.S. alone.

 Clientele

 Board game cafés often cater to a wide audience of all ages, particularly to people unfamiliar with the hobby.
 They tend to be more successful in attracting newcomers to board games than board game hobby shops, although they are also frequented by experienced hobbyists.
 Customers in board game cafés can include dating couples, groups of students, as well as veteran regulars.

 Asia

 India

-Board game cafés in India were becoming popular in early 2020, with the establishment of The Board Room and The Board Game Lounge in Chennai, Creeda and Pair A Dice in Mumbai, Dice N Dine in Bangalore and Board’em in Gurgaon.
+Board game cafés in India were becoming popular in early 2020, with the establishment of The Board Room and The Board Game Lounge in Chennai, Creeda BGC (2015) and Pair A Dice (2017) in Mumbai, Dice N Dine in Bangalore and Board'em in Gurgaon.
 Shasn, Mantri Cards, Manifesto, and The Poll: The Great Indian Election Game are Indian board games that feature in many of these premises.